jiavila/hpc-client-1/contributing.md

    ```
    .
 It should print something like the following: `/Users/<user>/.local/share/virtualenvs/src_code-LEKyUmPy/bin/python
     `
-6. Check that pytest was successfully installed by running pytest with
+6. Check that pytest was successfully installed by running pytest with and install pre-commit
    ```
    cd ..
    pytest
+   pre-commit install
    ```

 ## Dependency management